 What is a Community Response Network, or CRN?

-A CRN is a diverse group of concerned community members who come together to create a coordinated community response to adult abuse, neglect and self-neglect.
+A CRN is a diverse group of concerned community members, service providers, agencies, businesses and professionals who come together to create a coordinated community response to adult abuse, neglect and self-neglect.

 A Coordinated Community Response – Community Response Networks (CRNs)